FixML/breast_cancer_predictor_py/README.md

 # Breast Cancer Predictor

-  - author: Tiffany Timbers
-  - contributors: Melissa Lee
+  - author: Tiffany Timbers, Melissa Lee & Joel Ostblom

 Demo of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of